 MEET DR. GUPTA

-Dr. Gupta, MD MPH is an associate professor of pediatrics (FAAP, FAAAAI) and an interdisciplinary child health researcher.
+Dr. Ruchi Gupta, MD MPH is an Associate Professor of Pediatrics & Medicine (FAAP, FAAAAI) and an interdisciplinary child health researcher.
 Her research portfolio spans from the clinical diagnosis and management of childhood food allergy to chronic disease epidemiology and community-based participatory research, particularly in collaboration with schools.
 She is currently funded by the National Institutes of Health and multiple private foundations.
 Dr. Gupta has authored or co-authored over 70 peer-reviewed publications.

 MEET THE TEAM

 Jesse Blumenstock is a Research Project Coordinator and currently coordinates a variety of research projects from epidemiological, clinical, and community-based perspectives focused on asthma, food allergy, and clinical health systems.
 Through this position, he enjoys working on multiple levels of public health research and practice.
 He supervises a Student Media-Based Asthma Research Team Program to empower Chicago 7th and 8th grade students to better manage their asthma, creates maps and spatially analyzes chronic disease data across Chicago, and analyzes international survey data on opinions about food allergy labeling and thresholds from countries around the world.
 Jesse previously studied infectious disease epidemiology at UIC’s School of Public Health and conducted research on HIV linkage to care with the Chicago Department of Public Health.
 Jesse also works with CHIRP Radio as a productions, promotions, and events volunteer.
 Outside of work, he enjoys traveling, cooking, seeing live music, and cycling.